-If you are enrolled in units externally or through Western Sydney University Online that have a final exam, you should review your personal exam timetable.
+If you are registered in subjects externally or through Western Sydney University Online that have a final exam, you should review your personal exam timetable.
 If you are off campus you should also check your student email account for important exam and venue information.

 It's important you keep your address up to date in MySR.
-If you are sitting your exam externally you must advise any changes to your address that occurs after the HECS census date directly to the Examinations Team.
+If you are sitting your exam externally you must advise any changes to your address that occurs after the HECS census date directly to the Assessment and Timetabling Team.

-If you cannot attend your exam venue, you must advise the Examinations Team who will try to provide alternative arrangements where possible.
-If you fail to advise the Examinations Team you may fail the unit or may have to sit a deferred examination.
-Contact the Examinations Team at email@example.com or (02) 4736 0600.
+If you cannot attend your exam venue, you must advise the Assessment and Timetabling Team who will try to provide alternative arrangements where possible.
+If you fail to advise the Assessment and Timetabling Team you may fail the subjects or may have to sit a deferred examination.
+Contact the Assessment and Timetabling Team at email@example.com or (02) 4736 0600.